-83 (1) A police officer may at any time restrict or prohibit the use of any road or public place, or any part of any road or public place, by person or vehicles or by vehicles of any particular class or description where, owing to the likelihood of-

-- (a) danger to the public; - (b) damage to any road or adjoining property; - (c) the obstruction of a police officer in the course of an investigation, it appears necessary that such restriction or prohibition should come into force without delay or application to the Highway Authority.

-(2) The police officer whilst acting in accordance with 83(1) shall notify the Highway Authority immediately or as soon as is reasonably practicable thereafter

-(3) A person who contravenes any restriction or prohibition imposed under subsection (1) commits an offence.
+- 83 (1) A police officer may at any time restrict or prohibit the use of any road or public place, or any part of any road or public place, by persons or vehicles or by vehicles of any particular class or description where, owing to the likelihood of- - (a) danger to the public; - (b) damage to any road or adjoining property; or - (c) the obstruction of a police officer in the course of an investigation, it appears necessary that such restriction or prohibition should come into force without delay or application to the Highway Authority. - (2) A police officer acting in accordance with subsection (1) must notify the Highway Authority immediately or as soon as is reasonably practicable thereafter - (3) A person who contravenes a restriction or prohibition imposed under subsection (1) commits an offence.

-Penalty: A fine of £1,000 or, in the case of a second or subsequent conviction, a fine of £2,000.
+Penalty: A fine of £1,000 or, in the case of a second or subsequent conviction, a fine of